fearful-symmetry/beatperf/readme.md

-## beatperf
+# beatperf

-A simple rust tool for reading and graphing metrics from beat's perf endpoint
+A simple rust tool for reading and graphing metrics from beat's perf endpoint.

 ### Requirements